 - Nonfiction.
-Nonfiction is a little more complicated, because it depends what type of nonfiction you're writing on how you submit.
+Nonfiction is a little more complicated because it depends on what type of nonfiction you're writing on how you submit.
 Creative and literary nonfiction, including personal essays, is usually handled in the same way as fiction submissions.
 That is, submit the complete manuscript with a cover letter.
 However, articles that teach a skill, deliver information, and/or profile a person, place, or thing often are handled with the query letter (more on that below).

 How to Submit a Complete Manuscript

 When editors ask for writers to submit complete manuscripts, it usually means that they're going to use the manuscript you submit to make their decisions on acceptance.
-As such, you need to make sure that manuscript is polished as much you're able.
+As such, you need to make sure that the manuscript is polished as much you're able.

 But what about that cover letter or note, I hear you ask.
 That part of your submission package is not completely irrelevant.
-In fact, it can sometimes be tie-breaker when two or more pieces are in competition for one publishing slot.
+In fact, it can sometimes be a tie-breaker when two or more pieces are in competition for one publishing slot.

 Here are a few tips on handling the cover letter:

 - Address the editor by name if available.
 If you can't find the appropriate contact name, "Dear Editor" will suffice.
 Avoid phrases like "To whom it may concern" and "Dear gentlemen."
 Also, don't take liberties with editors' names.
 Anyone who addresses me as "Bob" in their submission receives an automatic hole to dig their selves out of the rest of the submission.

 - Include the title(s) of your manuscript(s).
 I added the (s), because editors sometimes wish writers to submit multiple poems or flash fiction stories at once.